chocolatey/docs/input/en-us/agent/setup.md

 To set Chocolatey in background mode, you need to run the following:

 * `choco upgrade chocolatey-agent <options>` (see [agent install options](#chocolatey-agent-install-options))
-* `choco feature disable --name="'showNonElevatedWarnings'"` - requires Chocolatey v0.10.4+ to set.
+* `choco feature disable --name="'showNonElevatedWarnings'"`
 * `choco feature enable --name="'useBackgroundService'"`
 * You also need to opt in sources in for self-service packages.
 See [choco source](xref:choco-command-source) (and `--allow-self-service`).
 You can also run `choco source -?` to get the help menu.
-    * OPTIONAL (not recommended): Alternatively, you can allow any configured source to be used for self-service by running the following: `choco feature disable --name="'useBackgroundServiceWithSelfServiceSourcesOnly'"` (requires Chocolatey Extension v1.10.0+).
+    * OPTIONAL (not recommended): Alternatively, you can allow any configured source to be used for self-service by running the following: `choco feature disable --name="'useBackgroundServiceWithSelfServiceSourcesOnly'"` .
 We do not recommend this as it could be a security finding if you shut it off.
 * OPTIONAL (highly recommended): If you want self-service to apply only to non-administrators, run `choco feature enable --name="'useBackgroundServiceWithNonAdministratorsOnly'"` (requires Chocolatey Extension v1.11.1+).
 Do understand this means that a real non-administrator, not an administrator in a non-elevated UAC context (that scenario will go the normal route and will not go through background mode).
 * OPTIONAL (varied recommendations): If you want to configure custom commands (not just install/upgrade), use something like `choco config set --name backgroundServiceAllowedCommands --value "install,upgrade,pin,sync"` (with the commands you want to allow, requires Chocolatey Extension v1.12.4+).
 See [commands consideration](#command-customization-consideration) below.
 * OPTIONAL (highly recommended): If you want to allow non-admins to uninstall packages, you can also restrict down to only the packages they have installed/upgraded.
 Run `choco feature enable --name="'allowBackgroundServiceUninstallsFromUserInstallsOnly'"` (requires Chocolatey Extension v2.0+).